apache/superset/UPDATING.md

 - [26343](https://github.com/apache/superset/issues/26343): Removes the deprecated `ENABLE_EXPLORE_DRAG_AND_DROP` feature flag.
 The previous value of the feature flag was `True` and now the feature is permanently enabled.
 - [26331](https://github.com/apache/superset/issues/26331): Removes the deprecated `DISABLE_DATASET_SOURCE_EDIT` feature flag.
 The previous value of the feature flag was `False` and now the feature is permanently removed.
+- [26636](https://github.com/apache/superset/issues/26636): Sets the `DASHBOARD_VIRTUALIZATION` feature flag to `True` by default.
+This feature was introduced by [21438](https://github.com/apache/superset/pull/21438) and will enable virtualization when rendering a dashboard's charts in an attempt to reduce the number of elements (DOM nodes) rendered at once.
+This is especially useful for large dashboards.

 ### Potential Downtime